 He serves as a consultant and expert in litigation and planning matters concerning wills, trusts, estates, and fiduciary administration.

 He is also active as a legal historian, specializing in the history of English law.
 He was awarded the Selden Society's David Yale Prize for his scholarly article on the history of evidence law, which was judged "a distinguished contribution to the history of the laws and legal institutions of England and Wales."
 He is preparing, for publication by the Selden Society, a scholarly edition of the judicial notes of Sir Dudley Ryder (CJKB 1754-56).
-He has served as the Secretary of the American Society for Legal History and currently chairs the Society's Finance Committee.
+He has served as the Secretary of the American Society for Legal History and chaired the Society's Finance Committee.
 He is a member of the editorial boards of the Journal of Legal History and Continuity and Change.

 For a full CV, please contact Professor Gallanis by e-mail.